 - Resource Group names can be a maximum of 90 characters.
 VM names can be a maximum of 80 characters.(Microsoft Limitation)

 - Admin Username cannot contain blank spaces.
-Some names are restricted (Microsoft Limitation for Windows machines) (Microsoft Limitation for Linux machines).
+Some names are restricted (Microsoft Limitation for Windows machines).

 - Attaching multiple disks concurrently is not supported.
 A brief wait(~30 seconds) should be implemented in between volume attachments to allow Azure time to complete each request prior to sending the next.